top of page

 Glooscap Landing Micro-Grid

 In early 2022 Glooscap Energy was approved for a second solar array on Glooscap Landing.
-Glooscap is currently working to add an additional 115kw of solar energy to the Glooscap Landing project.
-This project will be integrated into our proposed micro-grid system that will include battery storage and EV charging.
+Glooscap is currently working to add an additional 290 kw of solar energy and two level 3 Ev chargers to the Glooscap Landing project.
+This project will be integrated into our proposed micro-grid system that will include future battery storage.

 Solar Panel Installation